stepchowfun/proofs/proofs/Graphs/Overtree/README.md

 This directory presents an original notion we call the *overtree*.

-An overtree is locally structured like an arbitrary graph but globally structured like a directed, rooted tree.
+An overtree is locally structured like a graph but globally structured like a directed, rooted tree.

 ## Variations